 Festival.
 The City hosts the Philippine Center of Ventura County's annual beach cleanup at Hueneme Beach Park, as well as Navy Base Port Hueneme beach cleanup events.
 A California Friendly Landscape Training class was held in April.
-Residents received bill stuffers with their utility containing stormwater conservation information.
+Residents received bill stuffers with their utility bills containing stormwater and conservation information.
 Table top displays are done at City Hall and the Library.
-The Library averages 260 walk-in patrons per Approximately 1,000 leash attachment type dog bag dispensers were given away at various events and displays throughout the year.
+The Library averages 260 walk-in patrons per dav.
+Approximately 1,000 leash attachment type dog bag dispensers were given away at various events and displays throughout the year.